Parametry-ai/spacedao-consensus-contracts/README.md

 ## About

+### Overview
 A general overview of the current idea for architecture is given in the image below.
 The directory is split into `./contracts` for solidity smart contracts, `./scripts` for typescript scripts to call smart contracts, `./tests` for typescript tests to test the smart contracts and `./archived` for reference data and other code.

 ![Contract Architecture Figure](./docs/spacedao_stm_architecture.svg "Current architecture")

+### Glossary

+    - CDM: conjunction data message (all information about two space object dangerously getting closer)
+    - TCA: time of closest approach (when are these objects crossing each other)
+    - PC: probability of collision (it is used like an emergency score in the end)
+    - RSO: resident space object (technical word to name anything in space, from active satellites to debris to asteroids)

 ## Dev